 So we have recently set up a policy to deal with this.
 We encourage people to leave a legacy which doesn’t restrict us to anything specific, but at the same time we promise to do all we can to use their legacy in a way they would have wanted …

 Holy Trinity welcomes gifts in wills, however large or small.
 We promise to use such gifts to make a difference to the work of the church (eg by funding development projects in the parish, whether buildings, equipment or staff).
 We will consult with the executors to identify the sorts of projects the donor would have liked.

 If you’d like to make a legacy as part of your will, please have a word with our Stewardship Officer, or indeed with one of the clergy.

 Taking it further

-If you would like to know more about joining our one of our planned giving schemes, about Gift Aid, or about donations & legacies, please phone us, or contact the Stewardship Officer by completing the form below.
+If you would like to know more about joining our one of our planned giving schemes, about Gift Aid, or about donations & legacies, please phone us at the Trinity Centre, or contact the Stewardship Officer by completing the form below.